|

 Something

-which seems funny when it happens to someone else, may not seem so funny
+which seems funny when it happens to someone else, may not

 when it happens to us. |